GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 Returns the value for the given key if functionConfig is of kind ConfigMap.

-Throws a TypeError exception if functionConfig kind is not a ConfigMap.
+Throws a ConfigError if functionConfig kind is not a ConfigMap.

 Returns undefined if functionConfig is undefined OR if the ConfigMap has no such key in the 'data' section.

-**`key`** key The key in the 'data' field in the ConfigMap object passed as the functionConfig.
+**`key`** key The key in the 'data' field in the ConfigMap object given as the functionConfig.

 **Parameters:**